 There are some exceptions to those rates and in complicated cases, the court can order higher attorney fees to be paid based on the value of the estate.
 The price of probate typically includes appraisal costs, court costs, personal representative fees, and accounting fees among other things.
 Some probate fees can be negotiated with your attorney, however, others are set by the state and cannot be lowered.

-In California, the probate stationary fee is generally based off the gross value of the deceased person’s estate, which can be a huge misrepresentation of the actual money available, since debts and other issues are not considered.
+In California, the probate statutory fee is generally based on the gross value of the deceased person’s estate, which can be a huge misrepresentation of the actual money available, since debts and other issues are not considered.
 According to various studies over 60% of Americans do not have an estate plan, and that fact has turned probate into a $2,000,000,000 (billion!) industry.
 That money, however, comes from families who lost a loved one, and instead of passing those assets down to heirs and beneficiaries the government ends up on the receiving end of those fees.

-Get Your Inheritance Now!
+How to Get Your Inheritance Now!